 - A high fibre diet will help grow your new microbiota, but don’t overdo it.
 If you have food intolerances don’t try anything that isn’t a known safe food, for at least 3 months after FMT and then only introduce slowly.

-- If you suffer from food intolerances and react to the donor’s food, use less FMT.
+- If you suffer from food intolerances and react to the donor’s food, use less FMT or ask your donor to modify their diet.
 A little used frequently is better than a lot used occasionally.

 - If FMT doesn’t work for you, try a different donor or investigate factors that might be disrupting growth of the new flora.